binayashrestha/The-HackerRank-Interview-Preparation-Kit-Solution/README.md

 # Solutions for HackerRank's Comprehensive Interview Preparation Kit

-This repository provides solutions for the [HackerRank Interview Preparation Kit], a comprehensive collection of challenges designed to help you prepare for interviews effectively.
+This repository provides solutions for the [HackerRank Interview Preparation Kit](https://www.hackerrank.com/interview/interview-preparation-kit), a comprehensive collection of challenges designed to help you prepare for interviews effectively.

 ## Core Concepts Covered